-This column represents the fair market value of a share of our common stock on the date of grant, or, in the case of Ms. Lynch's June 2, 2017 grant, 110% of fair market value of a share of our common stock on the date of grant, as determined by our board of directors.
+This column represents the fair market value of a share of our common stock on the date of grant, or, in the case of Ms. Lynch's June 2, 2017 grant, 110% of fair market value, as determined by our board of directors.